It’s the artist’s ultimate dream

 Be wary of charlatans

 There are many physical and digital distributors that do a sterling job of representing your catalogue across a variety of sites for a very small percentage.
-In many case they will also aid with your marketing, promotions, plugging and publicity.
+In many cases they will also aid with your marketing, promotions, plugging and publicity.
 The trouble is finding a reputable one.
 Sadly, the diminishing returns in the music business mean there are only a few solid distributors left.
 Instead, most digital distributors these days act as ‘aggregators’.

 Promote, promote, promote